latex3/latex3.github.io/get.md

 from the SAILDART archive site at http://z.baumgart.org/ (no longer online) which was based on archive tapes from SAIL at Stanford.

-More historic material can be found at [ftp://ftp.tug.org/historic](ftp://ftp.tug.org/historic).
+More historic material can be found at [ftp://ftp.tug.org/historic](ftp://ftp.tug.org/historic) (you may not be able to open this in all browsers ---  alternatively try [https://www.math.utah.edu/pub/tex/historic/](https://www.math.utah.edu/pub/tex/historic/)).

 ***